Terms & Conditions of Business Use

 (g) any indirect or consequential loss.

-9.5 Subject to the clauses 9.1 -" 9.4 inclusive, our total and aggregate liability to you, in relation to any claims arising out of or in relation to these Terms shall be limited to the greater of (a) the total amount of monies which we owe to you in our capacity as payment agent in the 12 months prior to the action giving rise to the liability, or (b) £100.
+10.5 Despite anything to the contrary, to the extent permitted by law, our total and aggregate liability to you, whether in contract, tort (including negligence), breach of statutory duty, indemnity, whether direct or indirect and/or whether present, unascertained, future or contingent and whether involving a third party or a party to these Terms or otherwise arising under or in connection with these Terms shall be limited to us resupplying the services to you or, in our sole discretion, the greater of (a) the total amount of monies which we owe to you in our capacity as payment agent in the 12 months prior to the action giving rise to the liability, or (b) £500.

 (a) to its employees, officers, representatives, subcontractors or advisers who need to know such information for the purposes of carrying out the party's obligations under these Terms.
 Each party shall ensure that its employees, officers, representatives, subcontractors or advisers to whom it discloses the other's confidential information complies with this clause; and